cspace-deployment/cspace-webapps-ucb/ucjeps/apps/merritt_archive/code/batch/README.md

 # set env vars
 source step1_set_env.sh

-# you name made a test file containing the full path
+# you made a test file containing the full path
 # of some files in the merritt s3 bucket right?
 # it has to be named like "something.input.csv"